Android N’s Name: Nougat ★

 Can the Light on Modern Mac FaceTime Cameras Be Bypassed by Malware? ★

-The previous bit about using tape to cover your laptop camera got me wondering about the indicator light that shows when Mac FaceTime cameras are in use.
+The previous item about using tape to cover your laptop camera got me wondering about the indicator light that shows when Mac FaceTime cameras are in use.
 Back in 2013, security researchers at Johns Hopkins University showed how this could be overridden:

 Marcus Thomas, former assistant director of the FBI’s Operational